-4. At the starting date of the third stage, the Council shall, acting with the unanimity of the Member States without a derogation, on a proposal from the Commission and after consulting the ECB, adopt the conversion rates at which their currencies shall be irrevocably fixed and at which irrevocably fixed rate the ECU shall be substituted for these currencies, and the ECU will become a currency in its own right.
+'4.
+At the starting date of the third stage, the Council shall, acting with the unanimity of the Member States without a derogation, on a proposal from the Commission and after consulting the ECB, adopt the conversion rates at which their currencies shall be irrevocably fixed and at which irrevocably fixed rate the ECU shall be substituted for these currencies, and the ECU will become a currency in its own right.
 This measure shall by itself not modify the external value of the ECU.
-The Council, acting by a qualified majority of the Member States without a derogation, on a proposal from the Commission and after consulting the ECB, shall [word deleted] take the other measures necessary for the rapid introduction of the ECU as the single currency of those Member States.
-The provisions of the second sentence of Article 122(5) shall apply.
+The Council, acting by a qualified majority of the said Member States, on a proposal from the Commission and after consulting the ECB, shall take the other measures necessary for the rapid introduction of the ECU as the single currency of those Member States.
+The second sentence of Article 122(5) shall apply.'